clblamires/ninesjournal/_posts/2019-11-04-hebos-new-song.md

 Petra, still down on the beach, began laughing at the dragon.
 She translated the message for me later: “Poor Renshato!
 We are the Great Ones!
 Look at yourself!
 You are a disgrace to our kind!”

 Renshato inhaled deeply and prepared another poisonous breath attack.
 As he inhaled, another arrow rammed into his throat.
 He caughted and hacked, unable to breathe.
 Renshato regarded us and knew that he would not survive against us any longer.
 Dragons are unpredictable, yes, but so are the Great Ones.
 With blood pouring from his injuries, Renshato fled.
 He flew up into the air away from us.

 “The cannon!” shouted Oromis from the beach.
 “Nine!
 Ezio!
 Keep shooting!
 Petra, keep it busy!”

 Ezio and I fired again, ripping scales from Renshato’s cowardly hide.
 Seeing the dragon’s direction, Petra summoned a ball of fire and sent it in front of Renshato.
 The injured dragon reacted by slowing down and dodging.

 As he did, Eclipse aimed the cannon.
 Hebo flipped onto it, hands in the air, and shouted bad words in Goblin-tongue.
 He snapped his fingers, igniting the cannon.
-The sound of the cannon outclassed even my own thunder cannon.
 An explosive blast of gunpowder and smoke erupted from the cannon, but Hebo balanced and watched.

 In the dark, we could barely make out the shape of the retreating dragon as the cannonball slammed into it.
 The dragon crashed into the woods.
 Soon after, the sounds came to us.
 We heard the sound of the dragon’s spine shattering from the cannonball, the sound of the crash into the trees and the splintering of wood.
 We heard a faint, weak roar.
 And then, silence.